ahmedbesbes/document-qa/README.md

 3. Run: `poetry install --with dev`

-4. Create a `.env` file at the root of the project with your open AI key
+4. Create a `.env` file at the root of the project with your OpenAI key

 ```
 OPENAI_API_KEY=<YOUR_API_KEY_GOES_HERE>